 The result is the best of both worlds: an indestructible base you can always recover, combined with the full software freedom of a traditional Linux distro.

-The preferred method is Flatpak
+The preferred method is our the /usr overlay

 Yes: